Building community through storytelling.

 The mission of this scholarship program is to build community through storytelling, by providing support to young artists from diverse backgrounds, and underrepresented communities.
-This year the program is working directly with Maine-based Youth organizing bodies.
+The program works directly with Maine based Youth organizing bodies.

-This workshop is an introduction to digital photography.
-It covers an understanding of camera basics, such as shutter speed, aperture, and ISO, addresses how to use a digital camera, and how to work with manual settings.
-Students will be encouraged to master the essentials, and learn to fully utilize the camera as a tool in order to execute their ideas.
+Approaching art as a means of discovery, this Young Artist program teaches the basics of digital photography, engaging with different ways of seeing, and exploring the transformative power of storytelling.
+Taught by award-winning photographer Madeleine Morlet, it covers an understanding of camera basics – from shutter speed, aperture, and ISO, to how to use a digital camera, to working with manual settings.
+Using camera kits provided by Maine Media, students are encouraged to master the essentials and learn to fully utilize the camera as a tool in order to execute their ideas.

 Header image: ©My Mannucci